Assistant Professor in Integrated Strategic Communication

 The University of Kentucky offers a comprehensive benefits package.
 For more details please visit www.uky.edu/HR/benefits

-Application materials should include a letter of application that highlights your teaching and professional experience, a curriculum vita, and contact information for three references when prompted in the application.
+Application materials should include a letter of application, a curriculum vita, evidence of teaching excellence or administrative/professional experience (uploaded under Special Request 1), and contact information for three references when prompted in the application.
 Please note that references will not be contacted without prior consent.

 Application review will begin January 15th, 2021 and continue until the position is filled.